SuperOfficeDocs/superoffice-docs/docs/en/webtools/deploy.md

 ---
 title: Deploy
 uid: deploy_webtools
-description: Web Tools deployment in a restricted environment
+description: WebTools deployment in a restricted environment
 author: {github-id}
-keywords:
+keywords: WebTools
 so.topic: howto
 so.envir: onsite
 so.client:
 ---

-# Web Tools deployment in a restricted environment
+# WebTools deployment in a restricted environment

-Currently, the best way of distributing Web Tools is by deploying the pre-requisites and allowing users to [install Web Tools themselves][4].
+Currently, the best way of distributing WebTools is by deploying the pre-requisites and allowing users to [install WebTools themselves][4].
 This method will utilize the built-in update functionality.

 However, there are companies where users are not allowed to install software on their devices at all.
 Those companies need to deploy the pre-requisites and the MSI files using their preferred deployment strategy.
 Updates must be manually handled by the company and deployed through their solution.

-If Web Tools are already installed, or if you for other reasons wish to configure it, it is possible to use **SoConfig** files for the initial setup:
+If WebTools are already installed, or if you for other reasons wish to configure it, it is possible to use **SoConfig** files for the initial setup:

 ![Example of a SoConfig file -screenshot][img1]

-When deploying through GPO or other alternatives, executing the *SoConfig* file during the log-on process will set up Web Tools for the user.
+When deploying through GPO or other alternatives, executing the *SoConfig* file during the log-on process will set up WebTools for the user.
 The site will not be added again if it has already been added.

 > [!NOTE]
-> If you are not the administrator, you get Web Tools installed in *c:\users\\\<yourname>\appdata\local\SuperOffice*.
+> If you are not the administrator, you get WebTools installed in *c:\users\\\<yourname>\appdata\local\SuperOffice*.
 To install on *C:\Program files*, you need to be the local administrator.

 ## Overview

-1. Extract required files from the Web Tools installer.
+1. Extract required files from the WebTools installer.
 2. Distribute the MSI files (using GPO or SCCM tools) to all machines that are going to use WebTools.
 3. Auto-configure the URL and Settings using a script.